 If a problem develops between you and your employer, you should attempt to resolve it immediately within normal departmental channels.
 Problems should be raised with the person(s) affected, and discussed calmly and in a courteous manner at the point it is first identified.
 Delays and/or confrontations will usually make things worse.
 If you need assistance from your employer, please talk to them before the problem gets bigger.
 Most difficulties can be resolved by talking with your supervisor.
 We suggest that for best results, you try to be frank about the problem, (don't assume they already know) and maintain a respectful and cooperative demeanor, suggest alternative solutions if possible, and select a location away from the work space for the discussion.
 Your supervisor cannot help you to improve the situation if they do not know about it, and they cannot be expected to "just know."
 Although it may be difficult to discuss problems, you will encounter them in your working career, so why not start now and learn to communicate with your supervisor?

-If you still have a problem or grievance, even after you have tried speaking with your supervisor, then feel free to contact your supervisor's supervisor, and go up the chain of authority in your department.
-If you have already tried this avenue and still seek resolution, please contact Karla Shugart, the Administrator, Student Staffing for assistance, at 509-963-2270.
-If the issue appears to involve discrimination based on protected group status and/or concerns regarding Title IX, please contact Equal Opportunity (see section above) at 509-963-2205.
-For issues involving violations of University Ethics policy, please contact the Director, Employment, Student Services, and Compliance at 509-963-2206.
+If you still have a problem, even after you have tried speaking with your supervisor, feel free to contact your supervisor's supervisor, and go up the chain of authority in your department.
+If you have already tried this avenue and still seek resolution, please contact Student Employment for assistance, at 509-963-1202.
+If the issue appears to involve discrimination based on protected group status and/or concerns regarding Title IX, please Contact Equal Opportunity at 509-963-2206.
+For issues involving violations of university ethics policy, please contact the university's ethics advisor Staci Sleigh-Layman at 509-963-1256.

 You may sometimes clash with a supervisor's management style or disagree with a task you are assigned to do.
 When that happens, the supervisor's request will prevail, unless physical or verbal abuse is present, or you are asked to perform an illegal activity.
 Try to cooperate and be willing to comply with the direction of your supervisor, and remember that they, not you, are ultimately responsible for the work that is performed in the department, so they must be allowed to control how the task is done.